amzn/amazon-pay-sdk-csharp/README.md

 ```
 ### Testing in Sandbox Mode

-The sandbox parameter is defaulted to false if not specified:
+The sandbox parameter is defaults to false if not specified:
 ```csharp
 using PayWithAmazon;